NazaGara/Coyan/coyan_cli/README.md

-# Coyan: A Static Fault Tree Unreliability solver using Weighted Model Counting.
+# Coyan: A Static Fault Tree Unreliability solver using Weighted Model Counting

 Coyan is a tool that internally translates a Fault Tree in GALILEO format to CNF formula, and if a WMC solver is provided, runs the solver obtaining the Unreliability of the Fault Tree.
 It can also generate random static Fault Trees.